-Yumei: Yet another randomised character (Chapter 2, 3 or 4) and another Sorceress from Hai-Lan.
+Yumei: Yet another randomised character (Chapter 2, 3 or 4) and another Sorceress from Hai-Lan, widely considered to have the saddest recruitment sequence of all.
 The result of a union between a human and a mermaid, Yumei can switch freely between the two forms, and notably does so whenever she casts a spell.
 As a mermaid, she has green eyes and hair, a fish tail and webbed hands.
 As a human, her hair becomes dark green, which is her only unusual feature.
-Her mother was ostracised for her relationship, and, after her death, Yumei decides to track down her father, so she can mourn with someone.
+Her mother was ostracised for her relationship with her father, and, after her death, Yumei decides to track him down, so she can mourn with someone.
 She poses as the survivor of a shipwreck and is picked up by a fisherman and his son, Fuyuki, who takes an instant liking to her.
 He offers to help, and she quizzes him about the existence of the Cerulean Lapis, a legendary gemstone said to grant wishes.
 When they reach the mainland, Yumei eventually discovers her father’s fate, and the following events result in her death once the Cerulean Lapis inevitably shows up.
 Lenneth recruits her to grant the wish made on the Lapis.
-If Lenneth returns to the beach in Hai-Lan afterwards, Yumei will find a fragment of the Lapis.
+If Lenneth returns to the beach in Hai-Lan afterwards, Yumei will find a fragment of the stone.
 Yumei and Nanami have different elemental resistances and starting spells, but their stats are otherwise identical.
 They even share the same VA.
 However, Yumei is an ideal transfer candidate for Chapter 5, which makes the redundancy short-lived.
 Personality-wise, she’s resourceful, plucky and determined, which may be why Lenneth recruits her.
 Or maybe it’s another case of her being moved by a display of love.
 One question though: why does Yumei do the funky chicken in combat?

 Jun: Hai-Lan is like Einherjar prep school: Jun is yet another local and yet another randomised recruit (Chapter 2, 3 or 4).
 He is a Samurai with long black hair in a ponytail and black eyes, who has devoted his life to finding a cure for the blindness of his twin sister, Ai.
 He eventually discovers a cave inhabited by an ogre and strikes a bargain with it.
 The ogre will give him a stone that will restore Ai’s eyesight, but in return, it wants either Ai’s life or Jun’s.
 Then Jun makes a horrible mistake, which eventually leads to Lenneth having to put him down.
 To add insult to injury, she also explains that, since the souls of twins are connected, he was also the real cause of Ai’s blindness, due to having a treacherous nature.
 Nevertheless, she recruits him for his dedication, however misguided.
 Jun is the better of the two Samurai in the game.
 He can equip light swords and katana, which lower his CT, thus enabling him to use his PWS, Senko-Jin, more often.
 Other than that, his attacks require correct timing to chain properly.
 If it’s too much of a hassle, he’s also a good transfer candidate.
 Personality-wise, Jun is a serious, intense fellow, entirely focused on his sister’s welfare (their names combined actually equate to “true love” in Japanese), so he’s obviously shaken by the part he played in her condition.